Skip to main content

 This query finds the first event called search_results_page in each sequence and tags it, so it can be highlighted in visualizations and used in subsequent SOL operations.
 The best way to understand how SOL queries work is by viewing their results in the “Examples” view:

-match operation tags matched events but does not remove sequences without matches.
+The match operation tags matched events but does not remove sequences without matches.
 Notice that matches to search_results_page events have blue tags above them.
 Sequences without matches don't have tags.
 Matched events are preceded with a Prefix tag, which is automatically added and contains all events before the match.
 You can expand Prefix to see its events by hovering over its pill in the "Tag map" above the visualization.

 To filter out sequences without matches, we can add the filter operation: